Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Then it’s up to the upstream developers to perform a code review and either accept or reject the pull request in the end.

-Protip: The command line equivalent is git checkout -- path/to/file.ext, or if you want to reset all changed files, git reset --hard.
+The command line equivalent is git checkout \-\- path/to/file.ext, or if you want to reset all changed files, git reset \-\-hard.

-Git GUI not only provides a way to make, push and pull commits, but also to visualise the commit history of your repository in a tree graph.
-Go to RepositoryVisualise Master’s History to see it.
+Git Cola not only provides a way to make, push and pull commits, but also to visualise the commit history of your repository in a tree graph.
+There are two ways to do it.
+The first is to go to BranchVisualise Current Branch….
 For larger and more complex projects with lots of contributors and merges, it might look like some sort of a subway map:

 Git GUI history (gitk)